m0rphtail/m0rphtail.github.io/content/resume.md

 ---
 ## Awards
 - Awarded a prize in the highly competitive Cytaka New York Capture The Flag (CTF) cybersecurity challenge.
-- As part of an elite CTF team, secured the top global ranking on CTFTime.
+- As part of an elite CTF team, secured the top global ranking on CTF-Time.
 - Achieved a solo rank in the top 14.8% at the DownUnderCTF and ranked within the top 11.6% at the H@ctivityCon CTF.